romanstrazanec/algorithms/data_structures/README.md

 Methods:

 - isEmpty -> True if empty
-- add -> add item to the end
+- add(item) -> adds item to the end
-- size -> get size
+- size -> gets size
-- search -> check if item in list
+- search(item) -> checks if item in list
-- remove -> remove item from the list
+- remove(item) -> removes item from the list

+## Binary Tree

+A tree consists of a set of nodes and a set of edges that connect pairs of nodes.
+A tree has the following properties:

+- One node of the tree is designated as the root node.
+- Every node n, except the root node, is connected by an edge from exactly one other node p, where p is the parent of n.
+- A unique path traverses from the root to each node.
+- If each node in the tree has a maximum of two children, we say that the tree is a binary tree.

+Methods:

+- insertLeft(item) -> inserts item to the left of the current tree
+- insertRight(item) -> inserts item to the right of the current tree
+- getRightChild -> gets the right child
+- getLeftChild -> gets the left child
+- setRootVal(item) -> sets the root value
+- getRootVal -> gets the root value

+Performing a function on the whole tree with different order:

+- preorder(func, *args, **kwargs)
+- postorder(func, *args, **kwargs)
+- inorder(func, *args, **kwargs)

+These functions can be used as a part of an instance or as a part of the module with the tree as a first parameter.